OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 	Note: it is invalid to set this to false and have assignments in the course

 Invitations
-	An arry with dictionary entries containing information pertaining to how invitation/access tokens are set for a course.
+	An array with dictionary entries containing information pertaining to how invitation/access tokens are set for a course.
 This entry is optional

 	Each access/invitation dictionary entry has the following fields

-	* ``Code`: Access token, unique per site.
+	* ``Code`: Access/Invitation token, unique per site.
 This field is required
 	* ``Scope``: Enrollment scope when an access token is granted.
 This field is optional
 	* ``Description``: Access token/invitation description.
 This field is optional
-	* ``IsGeneric": Boolean indicating that the ``Code`` can be used to send send/redeem invitations
+	* ``IsGeneric": Boolean indicating that the ``Code`` can be used to send/redeem invitations.
+	This field is optional.

 ``assignment_policies.json`` (optional)
 ---------------------------------------------